PGDE (Primary)

 Lanarkshire: August

-The Professional Graduate Diploma in Education (PGDE) Primary course provides the formal teaching qualification for provisional registration with the General Teaching Council for Scotland (GTCS), giving you the skills, knowledge and experience to build a career as a primary school teacher.
+This PGDE (Primary) provides the formal teaching qualification for provisional registration with the General Teaching Council for Scotland (GTCS).
+It gives you the skills, knowledge and experience to build a career as a primary school teacher.

-The PGDE enables you to develop core skills in planning, teaching, assessment and evaluation strategies, classroom and behaviour management, and contemporary issues in Scottish education.
-You can also study one module at Masters' level which can help you in later years work towards a further qualification.
+The PGDE enables you to develop core skills in planning, teaching, assessment and evaluation strategies, classroom organisation, building relationships in the classroom, and contemporary issues in Scottish education.

 Our research informs our teaching courses, influences policy and contributes to wider research networks across the world.
 Our work into the nature and causes of youth violence, crime and gang culture has had an international impact.